argilla-io/argilla/argilla/docs/getting_started/how-to-configure-argilla-on-huggingface.md

 allowed_workspaces:
   - name: argilla
 ```
-You can modify two things:

-- Uncomment `enabled: false` to completely disable the Sign in with Hugging Face.
-If you disable it make sure to set the `USERNAME` and `PASSWORD` Space secrets to be able to login as an `owner`.
+You can:

 - Change the list of `allowed` workspaces.
+- Rename the `.oauth.yml` file to disable OAuth access.

 For example if you want to let users join a new workspace `community-initiative`: